-From the architect.
+Text description provided by the architects.
 Situated away from the village, this house included an adjacent barn and had a too vast volume to be renewed in its totally.
 Only elements which can easily be reused were preserved, cellars and floors of the pre-existent house.
 The rest was demolished.

 Volumes of visible tinted concrete replaced the double-sided roof and the transformed area. the big openings so created allow the light to penetrate more generously.
 The geometry of the superstructures results both from a formal desire and from a will to remove the wall thickness.
 The various-slopes faces enhance the highly varied game of the shadows throughout the day.
 The are no corridors.